eonil/ridl/README.md

     ridl swift5 --rename camel

-All sum-type variants and prod-type fields will be renamed accordingly.
+All enum-type cases, sum-type variants and prod-type fields will be renamed accordingly.
 This does not modify existing Rust code.
 You are responsible to make Rust code to produce `camelCase`d output.